-Features of spaces for people with reduced mobility
+What parking spaces for people with reduced mobility are like

 Parking spaces reserved for people with reduced mobility are granted to wheelchair users, people in need of two walking sticks, those with serious intellectual disabilities, or people who find it difficult to move around obstacles or use staircases.